lart-bangor/research-assistant/docs/source/tutorials/localisation-translations.rst

 .. figure:: tutfigures/finding_versions_folder_single_user.png
     :name: tutorial_finding_versions_folder_single_user
     :width: 500
-    :alt: Screenshot of finding the “versions” folder if you installed L'ART Research Client for a single user.
+    :alt: Screenshot of finding the “versions” folder if you installed L'ART Research Assistant for a single user.

-    Finding the “versions” folder if you installed L'ART Research Client for a single user
+    Finding the “versions” folder if you installed L'ART Research Assistant for a single user

 However, if you installed the app **for all users**, you will find the :file:`Versions` folder by following a different path, as below: